 In bankruptcy, being married has its advantages and disadvantages.

-One disadvantage is that a non-filing spouse’s income must be included in the bankruptcy case of the other spouse.
+One disadvantage is that a non-filing spouse’s income must be included in the eligibility analysis for the bankruptcy case of the other spouse.

 Both Spouse’s Incomes Must Be “Included”